If you’re looking for a simple answer, I wish I had one.

-Your earliest may have been discovering that Santa Claus doesn’t deliver gifts on Christmas Eve, after all.
+For example, an early, possibly traumatic moment may have been discovering that Santa Claus doesn’t deliver gifts on Christmas Eve, after all.

-And then there’s the frustration of thinking you left your car keys or the TV/streaming remote in a certain location… but it’s not there when you look.
+At the other end of the spectrum, there’s the frustration of thinking you left your car keys or the TV/streaming remote in a certain location… but it’s not there when you look.